Homelessness In DC

 Explore our data dashboards to better understand the District’s CoC system performance and the demographics of those experiencing homelessness.

-Central Question: How many households experience homelessness, and what are their characteristics?
+Central Question: How many persons and families are served on a single night and what are their characteristics?

 Update Frequency: Annually